-Transactions are interactions between actors that transfer the required information through standards-based messages.
+620 Transactions are interactions between actors that transfer the required information through standards-based messages.
 The following are the transactions defined by IHE and referenced throughout the rest of this document.
 Those transactions specified in other domain Technical Framework documents are identified with the domain identifier and transaction number.
+Patient Registration - The ADT system registers and/or admits a patient and forwards the

-- Patient Registration The ADT system registers and/or admits a patient and forwards the information to other information systems.
-[RAD-1] - Placer Order Management The Order Placer informs the Order Filler of the initiation or cancellation of an order.
+Tatent Registration - The ADT system registers and/or admits a patient and forwards the 625 information to other information systems.
+[RAD-1] Placer Order Management - The Order Placer informs the Order Filler of the initiation or cancellation of an order.
+The Placer/Filler Order Management transaction will sometimes be referred to as "-New" when a new order is being initiated, or as "- Cancel" when an existing order is canceled.
+[RAD-2] 630 Filler Order Management - The Order Filler informs the Order Placer of the initiation, cancellation, or change in the status of an order.
 The Placer/Filler Order Management transaction will sometimes be referred to as "-New" when a new order is being initiated, or as "-Cancel" when an existing order is canceled.
-[RAD-2] - Filler Order Management The Order Filler informs the Order Placer of the initiation, cancellation, or change in the status of an order.
-The Placer/Filler Order Management transaction will sometimes be referred to as "-New" when a new order is being initiated, or as "-Cancel" when an existing order is canceled.
-[RAD-3] - Procedure Scheduled Schedule information is sent from the Department System Scheduler/Order Filler to the Image Manager.
-[RAD-4] - Query Modality Worklist Based on a query entered at the Acquisition Modality, a modality worklist is generated listing all the items that satisfy the query.
-This list of Scheduled Procedure Steps with selected demographic information is returned to the Acquisition Modality [RAD-5]. - Modality Procedure Step In Progress An Acquisition Modality notifies the Performed Procedure Step Manager of the start of a new Procedure Step and the PPS Manager informs the Department System Scheduler/Order Filler and Image Manager.
-[CARD-1, derived from RAD-6] - Modality Procedure Step Completed An Acquisition Modality notifies the Performed Procedure Step Manager of the completion of a Procedure Step and the PPS Manager informs the Department System Scheduler/Order Filler and Image Manager.
-[RAD-7] - Modality Images/Evidence Stored An Acquisition Modality sends acquired or generated images, waveforms, or other evidence documents to the Image Archive.
-[CARD-2, derived from RAD-8 and RAD-43] - Storage Commitment A requestor (Acquisition Modality) requests that the Image Manager confirm ownership for the specified DICOM objects (images, waveforms, evidence documents, or any combination thereof) that the requestor stored in the Image Archive, thus allowing the sender to delete those objects now owned by the Image Manager.
-[CARD-3, derived from RAD-10] - Patient Update The ADT Patient Registration System informs the Order Placer and the Department System Scheduler/Order Filler of new information for a particular patient.
+[RAD-3] Procedure Scheduled - Schedule information is sent from the Department System 635 Scheduler/Order Filler to the Image Manager.
+[RAD-4] Query Modality Worklist - Based on a query entered at the Acquisition Modality, a modality worklist is generated listing all the items that satisfy the query.
+This list of Scheduled Procedure Steps with selected demographic information is returned to the Acquisition Modality [RAD-5].
+640 Modality Procedure Step In Progress - An Acquisition Modality notifies the Performed Procedure Step Manager of the start of a new Procedure Step and the PPS Manager informs the Department System Scheduler/Order Filler and Image Manager.
+[CARD- 1, derived from RAD-6] Modality Procedure Step Completed - An Acquisition Modality notifies the Performed 645 Procedure Step Manager of the completion of a Procedure Step and the PPS Manager informs the Department System Scheduler/Order Filler and Image Manager.
+[RAD-7] Modality Images/Evidence Stored - An Acquisition Modality sends acquired or generated images, waveforms, or other evidence documents to the Image Archive.
+[CARD-2, derived from RAD-8 and RAD-43] 650 Storage Commitment - A requestor (Acquisition Modality) requests that the Image Manager confirm ownership for the specified DICOM objects (images, waveforms, evidence documents, or any combination thereof) that the requestor stored in the Image Archive, thus allowing the sender to delete those objects now owned by the Image Manager.
+[CARD-3, derived from RAD-10] 655 Patient Update - The ADT Patient Registration System informs the Order Placer and the Department System Scheduler/Order Filler of new information for a particular patient.
 The Department System Scheduler may then further inform the Image Manager.
-[RAD-12] - Procedure Update The Department System Scheduler/Order Filler sends the Image Manager updated order or procedure information.
-[RAD-13]
+[RAD-12] Procedure Update - The Department System Scheduler/Order Filler sends the Image